elap733/NBA-Injuries-Analysis/README.md

    *Fig.6: Word cloud of injury "notes" built from 2010-2019 NBA seasons transaction data*
 </p>

 There were literally hundreds of variations of injury notes and as such it was necessary to process the text prior to analysis.
 For each note I extracted an injury "key word" (a specific body part), and then further group these "key words" into categories (body regions).
 Figure 7 below displays a stacked bar chart that breaks down missed games by injured "body region".
 For instance, "lower leg" encompasses shin, calf, tibia, ankle, and achilles injuries.
 It's clear that knee and lower leg injuries are the primary driver of missed games across all seasons, 2017 and 2018 included.
+The proportion of injuries appears relatively consistent across all seasons.

 ![Fig](https://github.com/elap733/NBA-Injuries-Analysis/blob/master/results/01_plots/stacked_bar_missed_games_all_injuries.png)
 *Fig.7: Count of **missed games (all injury durations)** each season, broken down by **affected body region**.
 [Note: excluded events related to personal reasons, rest, sickness; included only players averaging 10 minutes per game].*